-We next consider relationships between teacher licensure test scores and the probability that students take advanced STEM courses in high school by variants of the linear probability model described in equation (2).
+We next consider relationships between teacher licensure test scores and the probability that students take advanced STEM courses in high school by variants of the linear probability model described in Eq.
+(2).
 The estimates from these models are presented in Table 4.
 In Panel A, we consider the relationship between the WEST-B score of the student's middle school math teacher and the probability that the student takes an advanced math course in high school, while Panel B considers the probability that the student takes an advanced science course in high school.
 Since none of these coefficients are statistically significant, our interpretation is that the results in Table 4 provide little to no evidence of a relationship between middle school teachers' licensure test scores and the probability that their students take an advanced math or science course in high school.

-Finally, Table 5 explores estimated relationships between a middle school math teacher's WEST-B math test and the number of advanced science or math courses taken in high school by their students from the OLS regression in equation (3).
-Though basic skills test scores are marginally predictive of taking more advanced math courses when school-year and schoolyear-track controls are included, the general conclusion from Table 5 is that there is also little evidence of a relationship between middle school teachers' licensure test scores and the number of advanced math or science courses that their students take in high school.
+Finally, Table 5 explores estimated relationships between a middle school math teacher's WEST-B math test and the number of advanced science or math courses taken in high school by their students from the OLS regression in Eq.
+(3).
+Basic skills test scores are marginally predictive of taking more advanced math courses when school-year and school-year-track controls are included, and the magnitudes of these relationships are relatively large; for example, the coefficient of .154 in the school-year-grade-track fixed effects model represents an 18% increase over the mean number of advanced courses taken in high school, However, given that this result is not consistent across specifications, our overall conclusion from Table 5 is that there is only mixed evidence of a relationship between middle school teachers' licensure test scores and the number of advanced math or science courses that their students take in high school.